RoflMyPancakes/roflmypancakes.com/blog/website-creation.md

 As changes are applied in **Forestry**, commits are generated to the repository, and builds are triggered in **Netlify.** These builds are published and the website is updated for all to see.

-Both the Forestry and Netifly plans I use are free.
+Both the Forestry and Netlify plans I use are free.
 A **.com** domain costs about $12/year or $1/month.